Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Introduction and statement of results

-We present a continuous Dirac model of graphene, valid at low energy and applicable to an arbitrary configuration of isolated vacancies, which accounts for the above features and shows their direct relation.
-The localised, fractional and pseudo-scalar nature of the vacancy charge is a consequence of the asymmetry between positive and negative parts of the spectrum as expressed by the occurrence of zero energy modes (Fig.~\ref{fig: SingleHole}a).
-This fractional charge does not display Friedel-like density oscillations and essentially differs from the screening resulting from the insertion of external charge defects \cite{ShytovPhysRevLett.99.236801,BiswasPhysRevB.76.205122,DiVincenzoPhysRevB.29.1685}.
-We show that the amount of charge associated with $N_{A}+N_{B}$ vacancies is proportional to $\abs{N_{A}-N_{B}}$.
+In this paper, we present a continuous Dirac model of graphene, valid at low energy and applicable to an arbitrary configuration of isolated vacancies, which accounts for the above features and shows their direct relation.
+The localized, fractional and pseudo-scalar nature of the vacancy charge is a consequence of the asymmetry between positive and negative parts of the spectrum as expressed by the occurrence of zero energy modes.
+This fractional charge does not display Friedel-like density oscillations and essentially differs from the screening resulting from the insertion of external charge defects \cite{ShytovPhysRevLett.99.236801,shytov2007atomic,PereiraPhysRevLett.99.166802,FoglerPhysRevB.76.233402,BiswasPhysRevB.76.205122,KolomeiskyPhysRevB.88.165428,DiVincenzoPhysRevB.29.1685}.
 The vacuum charge density and its corresponding charge are obtained by solving the scattering problem of massless Dirac fermions by one vacancy while imposing on their wave function a new type of `chiral' boundary conditions.
-This choice unveils the topological nature of the charge and its relation to zero modes under the form of an Index theorem.
-We generalise these results to multi-vacancy configurations and we demonstrate the interest of topological features to achieve remote charge switching (Fig.~\ref{fig: SingleHole}b).
+This choice unveils the topological nature of the charge and its relation to zero modes under the form of an Index theorem. \Omrie{We emphasize how the phenomena of a charged vacancy presented here, realizes the physics of fermion number fractionalisation \cite{Jackiw1976PhysRevD.13.3398,HeegerRevModPhys.60.781,jackiwSchriefferNuclearPhysicsB, Redlich1984PhysRevLett.52.18,Niemi1983PhysRevLett.51.2077,Niemi1985PhysRevD.32.471,Boyanovsky1985PhysRevD.31.3234,Blankenbecler1985PhysRevD.31.2089,Blankenbecler1986PhysRevD.34.612,Jackiw1984PhysRevD.29.2375,Jaroszewicz1986PhysRevD.34.3128,hagen1990aharonov,Semenoff1984PhysRevLett.53.2449,HaldanePhysRevLett.61.2015, Fradkin1987PhysRevLett.57.2967,Chamon2008PhysRevB.77.235431,Jackiw1983} with the topological content of the magnetic flux $\Phi$ now replaced by vacancies with properly chosen boundary conditions such that